liran2000/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 #### Advantages

 * Can be relatively simple to develop and maintain from the APIs in multiple code languages, even by code generation.
+  The evaluation code can reside at the Relay Proxy, without a need to implement evaluation per SDK language.

 #### Disadvantages